Learn how to gain EcoBiz Certification for Landscapers contractors and public parks departments. The certification is completely free and voluntary.

 *If a question does not apply to your business, check N/A.

-Once your application has been received, an EcoBiz representative will review your checklist and schedule a site visit.
-The initial site visit will allow EcoBiz to verify your answers, and provide additional recommendation on how to become certified.
+After the site visit, a program specialist will provide you with a report outlining the steps needed for certification.
 Once all the requirements have been met, EcoBiz will arrange a final certification visit at your businesses with representatives with the Oregon DEQ and a local government agency.
 For additional information on how to meet EcoBiz requirements contact us anytime.

-Once certified, your shop’s location, website, and phone number will be listed the EcoBiz.org map and certified business page.
+Once certified, your business’ ocation, website, and phone number will be listed the EcoBiz.org map and certified business page.
 Businesses will have the option to post additional profile information and a logo or picture.
 Newly certified businesses will also be featured on our blog and social media platforms.

 Certified businesses are encouraged to use the EcoBiz logo to promote certification their websites, advertisements, vehicles, uniforms and other promotional materials.
 If you are currently certified, contact us to receive the logo that suits your needs.